UgochukwuO/simple-portfolio-tutorial/README.md

 # simple-portfolio-tutorial
-YouTube Tutorial for building a portfolio
+YouTube Tutorial for building a Photography portfolio